kdorff/sfpg/readme.txt

 Using the PayPal option:
 If you have an item you want to sell, you first need to have an image of it, as only images can have a price.
 Files and folders in the gallery can't be sold.

+To enable selling first set PAYPAL_ENABLED to TRUE, then either use the administrator option to set the price, or do it manually.

+To manually set an image up for sale:
 Lets say you have an image called 'My first painting.jpg'.
 You then have to make a sell file, which is a text file with the same name as the image with the PAYPAL_EXTENSION added.
 By default the PAYPAL_EXTENSION is '.sell'.
 Making it look like this: